KDE/digikam-doc/image_editor/effects_tools.rst

 .. _effects_neon:

-The Neon Effect
+The Neon Filter
 ~~~~~~~~~~~~~~~

 The neon filter simulates neon light along the contrast edges.
-The **Level** parameter controls the lightness of the result, whereas the **Iteraction** slider determines the thickness of the neon light.
-With big images, the filter might eat the CPU time for a moment.
+The **Level** parameter controls the lightness of the result, whereas the **Iteration** slider determines the thickness of the neon light.
+With big images, the filter might keep your CPU busy for a moment or two.

 .. figure:: images/editor_neon.webp
     :alt: